-Some of the consequences of feeling unworthy, apart from the nasty feeling, are that you won’t give yourself space to thrive when you feel undeserving.
+One of the consequences of feeling like you’re not good enough is that you won’t give yourself space to thrive when you feel that way.

 According to Psychology Today: If you don’t feel deserving, you’ll find a way not to allow yourself to have “it” (whatever “it” is).

 I believe we’ve all experienced this to some degree, but it’s our ability to deal with this what ultimately defines if we get what we want or not.

 And the hard truth is, sometimes, this feeling stems from the fact that we know we’re not doing our best.
 But it’s possible that we simply don’t know how to work smart, how to reach our full potential, or how to organize our time better.